a4399518s/outline-client/src/cordova/apple/README.md

 To debug the macOS webview:

 * In your terminal, run `defaults write org.outline.osx.client WebKitDeveloperExtras -bool true`.
-This is only needed once, to make the Outline webview debuggable.
-You may need to re-run the whole Outline app (use Cmd+R).
+This is only needed once, to make the Super Net webview debuggable.
+You may need to re-run the whole Super Net app (use Cmd+R).
-* Once this is done, right click → Inspect Context in the Outline client app.
+* Once this is done, right click → Inspect Context in the Super Net client app.
 This will open the safari debugger
 * To reload the UI without re-running the application, right-click → Reload.

 ### Fixing the MacOS VpnExtension configuration: